w3c/wot/proposals/type-system/owl-comparison.md

-# Comparison of Type Systems for
+# Comparison of Type Systems with OWL

 This comparison is intended to show, on the one hand, the adequacy of JSON Schema with the requirements of the Web of Things (the examples